One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Introduction

-\begin{theorem} There exists a quantization of this theory on $\RR$, invariant under translation along $\RR$ and under dilation of the cotangent fiber in $T^* B\fg$.
-Only 1-loop Feynman diagrams appear in the quantization.
-The global observables of this theory on $S^1$ are quasi-isomorphic to the following cochain complex:
+\begin{theorem} There exists a quantization of this theory on $\RR$, invariant under translation along $\RR$ and under dilation of the $\fg^\vee[-2]$ factor in $\DD\fg$, with the following properties: \begin{itemize} \item only 1-loop Feynman diagrams appear in the quantization, and \item the quantization produces a quasi-isomorphism from the global quantum observables of this theory on $S^1$ to

-where $L_\pi$ denotes the Lie derivative with respect to the canonical Poisson bivector $\pi$ on $T^* B\fg$, and $\hat{A}(B\fg)$ denotes a ``characteristic class" of the dg manifold $B\fg$. \end{theorem}

-If we take into account the $S^1$ action on the derived loop space of $T^* B\fg$, we recover the negative cyclic homology rather than the Hochschild homology.

-\begin{cor} The $S^1$-invariant global observables of this theory on $S^1$ are quasi-isomorphic to the following deformation of the negative cyclic homology of $T^* B\fg$: